The competition will be judged by Bill Hall AFIAP DPAGB ABPE.

 Images must be in jpeg format, and of maximum size 1600 wide by 1200 high pixels.
 Portrait images must therefore have a maximum height of 1200 pixels.
 No hard copy images will be accepted.

-There are three competition categories; Open, Monochrome, and Abstract/Impressionistic.
+There are three competition categories; Open, Monochrome, and Still Life.

 Open: no limitations on subject matter or techniques used either for image capture or for post processing.
 Images may be colour or monochrome.
 Toning or selective colouring of monochrome images is allowed.